javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 Now the browser can see that `PATCH` is in `Access-Control-Allow-Methods` and `Content-Type,API-Key` are in the list `Access-Control-Allow-Headers`, so it sends out the main request.

-Besides, the preflight response is cached for time, specified by `Access-Control-Max-Age` header (86400 seconds, one day), so subsequent requests will not cause a preflight.
+If there's header `Access-Control-Max-Age` with a number of seconds, then the preflight permissions are cached for the given time.
+The response above will be cached for 86400 seconds (one day).
+Within this timeframe, subsequent requests will not cause a preflight.
 Assuming that they fit the cached allowances, they will be sent directly.

 ### Step 3 (actual request)